Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Key Takeaways

-- Unmarried couples lack automatic inheritance rights; creating a will is essential to ensure financial protection for the surviving partner.
+• Unmarried couples have no automatic inheritance rights.
+Creating a will is essential to ensure the surviving partner is financially protected.

-- Understanding property ownership types, such as Joint Tenancy and Tenancy in Common, is critical for managing inheritance and asset distribution.
+• Understanding property ownership structures, such as Joint Tenancy and Tenancy in Common, is critical for managing how assets pass on death.

-- Professional guidance in estate planning can help unmarried couples navigate complexities, including tax liabilities, retirement benefits, and children’s care arrangements.
+• Professional guidance can help unmarried couples navigate complex areas including inheritance tax, pension nominations and children’s care arrangements.

 Why Estate Planning is Crucial for Unmarried Couples